frederic-perez/AmE-dictionary/dictionary.md

 __screeched__ _v_ :six::hammer: (screeching)
 __screwball<sup>1</sup>__ _adj_ :three::hammer: _A classic screwball comedy._ _The screwball buddy comedy._
 __screwball<sup>2</sup>__ _n_
-__screws > put the screws on someone__ _informal_ To use force or threats to make someone do what you want.
+__screws > put the screws on someone__ _phrase informal_ To use force or threats to make someone do what you want.
 Usage notes: In the past, screws or thumbscrews (torture instrument) were devices used to hurt people by crushing their thumbs in order to force them to do something. _They put the screws on him until eventually he was forced to resign._
 __scribe__ _n_ :two::hammer: (scribes)
 __scrimmage<sup>1</sup>__ _n_ :three::hammer:
 __scrimmage<sup>2</sup>__ _v_